csonti4000/ddata-core/projects/ddata-core/src/doc/models-built-in.md

 ## Initial Data model

 The `InitialData` model helps you to initialize your application when a user logging in.
 According to the idea the backend send the common used data pieces, what you store in the LocalStorage.
-The `InitialData` model and the `InitialDataService` helps you to do this easyly.
+The `InitialData` model and the `InitialDataService` helps you to do this easily.

 | Field       | Type    |
 |-------------|---------|